- College of Osteopathic Medicine

 Students in the D.O./M.S. degree program may choose to do either the non-thesis or thesis option for the M.S. degree.
 There are some degree requirements that are unique to the D.O./M.S. degree program.

 Nine semester credit hours will be transferred from the course work taken in the first year of the D.O. degree program (i.e., year 2 of the D.O./M.S. degree program) and applied towards the M.S. degree.
 D.O./M.S. students are expected to complete the requirements for the M.S. degree in the summer term between the first and second year of medical school (i.e., between MS-I and MS-II years).
 Failure to do so will delay entrance into the second year of medical school.

-Biomedical sciences graduate students should submit a plan of study to the BSGC prior to completing 17 hours of graduate credit.
+Biomedical sciences graduate students should submit a Plan of Study prior to the start of the second term.

 Track one: Students wishing to receive deferred admission to the medical school and complete their M.S. coursework prior to the first year of medical school should indicate their interest in the D.O./M.S. degree on the OSU supplemental application for medical school.
 Only students who successfully complete an on-campus interview for the D.O. program will be considered for this track and will be contacted with application instructions by the admissions department after interviews have concluded.

 Track two: At any time after receiving an offer of admission to OSU-COM, medical students interested in the M.S. degree may apply to the program and take courses concurrently with the medical school curriculum if accepted.

 In addition to submitting the biomedical M.S. graduate application materials, dual degree students must apply separately to the D.O. program.
 The student must submit an AACOMAS application online and pay the AACOMAS application fee by February 28 their year of matriculation.